The Hub

 Welcome

-Welcome to The HUB @ Bincombe.
+Welcome to The Hub at Bincombe Valley Primary School.
 We are a Communication and Interaction Inclusion Hub situated at the heart of the school, for children with Autistic Spectrum Conditions (ASC) and associated Communication and Interaction difficulties.
-We are due to open in November 2023 for our first cohort of children.
+We opened in November 2023 for our first cohort of children.

 Please see our Admissions Policy and Criteria via the link below, for further information.